ShahemNezamEddin/Dancing-together/README.md

 # Dancing together

-The Dancing together website is for kids looking for fun dancing classes . our school offers fun activities for kids to learn how to dance from a young age because dancing is way to exercise, relax and have fun!
+The Dancing together website is for kids looking for dancing classes. our school offers activities for kids to learn how to dance from an early age, as we believe dancing help kids to exercise, relax and have fun!

-The users of this site can see information about our school, teachers, dance types, class day, and class times.
+The users of this site can see information about our school, teachers, dance types, the day and time of classes.

 They can register for classes, and ask questions or give feedback.

-This website allows the school to make easier connections with users, and lets the school estimate how many kids will attend each class.
+This website allows the school to make easier connections with users, and allow the school to estimate the number of kids attending each class.

 ![Responsive Mockup](https://github.com/ShahemNezamEddin/Dancing-together/blob/main/assets/images/dance-together-mockup.PNG)